syncfusion-content/xamarin.android-docs/xamarin-android/SfImageEditor/save.md

 ---
 layout : post
-title : Save Image in Syncfusion SfImageEditor control in Xamarin.Android description : Learn how to save the image in ImageEditor for Xamarin.Android platform : xamarin.android control : ImageEditor documentation : ug
+title : Save Image in Syncfusion SfImageEditor control in Xamarin.Android description : Learn how to save the image in different ways as well as the use of different events in ImageEditor for Xamarin.Android platform : xamarin.android control : ImageEditor documentation : ug
 ---

-## Save
+# Save in SfImageEditor

 You can save the image along with the current edits to the device using the `Save` method.